depeche-io/pg_autoconf/README.md

 Main goals:
 - easy install
 - provide sensible default based on OS, system resources and other factors out of the box for 95% of OLTP workloads
-- allow customization of configuration set via Profiles (?)
+- allow customization of configuration set via templating - Profiles (?)
 - play nice with other tooling like K8s operators and Patroni -> if possible, restart or changing the `postgresql.conf` is not required
 - 2 modes (must be even possible to combine them partially) - only recommendations vs. apply directly

 Project stages:
 - POC
   - Is the idea possible?
-Yes - https://www.enterprisedb.com/docs/pg_extensions/pg_tuner/using/#automatic-tuning
+Yes for GUCs without a restart at least - https://www.enterprisedb.com/docs/pg_extensions/pg_tuner/using/#automatic-tuning
   - create basic extension that is able to change GUC on startup according to templates.
   - replace template variables with basic OS and other metrics
   - main problem: GUCs requiring restart vs. others